Parliament of Australia: Senate

 Until 1949, each state elected the constitutional minimum of six senators.
 This number increased to ten from the 1949 election, and was increased again to twelve from the 1984 election.
 The system for electing senators has changed several times since Federation.
-The original arrangement used a first-past-the-post block voting or "winner takes all" system, on a state-by-state basis.
+The original arrangement used a first-past-the-post block voting, on a state-by-state basis.
 This was replaced in 1919 by preferential block voting.
-Block voting tended to produce landslide majorities and even "wipe-outs".
+Block voting tended to produce landslide majorities.
 For instance, from 1920 to 1923 the Nationalist Party had 35 of the 36 senators, and from 1947 to 1950, the Australian Labor Party had 33 of the 36 senators.

 In 1948, single transferable vote proportional representation on a state-by-state basis became the method for electing senators.
-This change has been described as an "institutional revolution" that has led to the rise of a number of minor parties such as the Democratic Labor Party, Australian Democrats and Australian Greens who have taken advantage of this system to achieve parliamentary representation and the balance of power.
-From the 1984 election, group ticket voting was introduced in order to reduce a high rate of informal voting but in 2016, group tickets were abolished to avoid undue influence of preference deals amongst parties that were seen as distorting election results and a form of optional preferential voting was introduced.
+This change has been described as an "institutional revolution" that has led to the rise of a number of minor parties such as the Democratic Labor Party, the Democrats and the Greens who have taken advantage of this system to achieve parliamentary representation and the balance of power.
+From the 1984 election, Group voting tickets were introduced in order to reduce a high rate of informal voting but in 2016, group tickets were abolished to end the influence that preference deals amongst parties had on election results and a form of optional preferential voting was introduced.

-In 1984, legislation was passed with the intention of changing the way long and short term seats are allocated following a double dissolution election, however the method has not been used, despite two bipartisan senate resolutions in favour of change.

-Section 15 of the Constitution provides that a casual vacancy of a State Senator shall be filled by the State Parliament.
-If the previous Senator was a member of a particular political party the replacement must come from the same party, but the State Parliament may choose not to fill the vacancy, in which case Section 11 requires the Senate to proceed regardless.
-If the State Parliament happens to be in recess when the vacancy occurs, the Constitution provides that the State Governor can appoint someone to fill the place until fourteen days after the State Parliament resumes sitting.
-The State Parliament can also be recalled to ratify a replacement.
+Section 15 of the Constitution provides that a casual vacancy of a senator shall be filled by the state Parliament.
+If the previous senator was a member of a particular political party the replacement must come from the same party, but the state Parliament may choose not to fill the vacancy, in which case section 11 requires the Senate to proceed regardless.
+If the state Parliament happens to be in recess when the vacancy occurs, the Constitution provides that the state governor (acting on the advice of the respective state government) can appoint someone to fill the place until fourteen days after the state Parliament resumes sitting.
+The state Parliament can also be recalled to ratify a replacement.